Aliases for SLU7 Gene

 External Ids for SLU7 Gene

 Pre-mRNA splicing occurs in two sequential transesterification steps.
 The protein encoded by this gene is a splicing factor that has been found to be essential during the second catalytic step in the pre-mRNA splicing process.
 It associates with the spliceosome and contains a zinc knuckle motif that is found in other splicing factors and is involved in protein-nucleic acid and protein-protein interactions. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SLU7 Gene

-SLU7 (SLU7 Splicing Factor Homolog (S. Cerevisiae)) is a Protein Coding gene.
-Among its related pathways are Spliceosome.
-GO annotations related to this gene include pre-mRNA 3-splice site binding and second spliceosomal transesterification activity.
+SLU7 (SLU7 Homolog, Splicing Factor) is a Protein Coding gene.
+Among its related pathways are Gene Expression and Transport of Mature Transcript to Cytoplasm.
+GO annotations related to this gene include nucleic acid binding and pre-mRNA 3-splice site binding.

 UniProtKB/Swiss-Prot for SLU7 Gene